sanger/traction-service/DPL-478-todo.md

 ## Tasks To Do

 - Adding comments to the factory methods
+- Dont hard code test data
+- Test with tol decision
 - Test factory logic `build` method
+- Replace `_tbc_` for 'Femto Frag Size'
+- Check all CSV columns are unique
 - Validation to ensure that the qc results are correct
+- Check when deleting qc result, what happens
 - JSON API resource which will provide feedback on success or provide errors
 - An agreed message format to send the qc results to the warehouse
 - A handler to send the message to the warehouse